 If the Incident results in the affected SMETS1 Installations not being processed whilst the Migration Authorisation is valid, those SMETS1 Installations will fail at a subsequent step during Migration.

-The following supplier facing report, detailed in the Migration Reporting Regime, confirms the failure reason:
+The following supplier facing report, detailed in the Migration Reporting Regime, confirms the Reason Code as per Appendix A.1:

 Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’.